danielrd6/ifscube/docs/oned_fit.rst

     guess.
 If optimize_fit is set to yes (see above) Only pixels with wavelength between (wavelength - optimization_window * sigma) and (wavelength + optimization_window * sigma) will be evaluated by the fitting algorithm.
+* out_image: string
+    Name of the output FITS file.
+* overwrite: 'yes', 'no'
+    Overwrites the output file if it already exists.
 * suffix: string
     Suffix to attach to the name of the input file.
 The resulting concatenation will be the output file's name.
+* test_jacobian: 'yes', 'no'
+    Checks if there are null values in the jacobian matrix of the fit.
+If there are, it usually means that the spectral feature is in a flagged section of the spectrum, or that the best fit is a line with zero amplitude.
+* trivial: 'yes', 'no'
+    For each spectral feature being fit, evaluates if the fit is not better served by the null hypothesis, i.e. by setting the amplitude to zero.
 * verbose: 'yes', 'no'
     Shows a nice progress bar.
 * write_fits: 'yes', 'no'
     Writes the output of the fit to a file.
-* guess_parameters: 'yes', 'no'
-    Makes an initial guess for the amplitude, centroid and sigma of each spectral feature based on the spectrum.
-Setting this option to yes *does not* mean that you can leave the line definition sections empty.
-A lot of other routines within the algorithm are based on the initial parameters you give for each spectral feature.
-* test_jacobian: 'yes', 'no'
-    Checks if there are null values in the jacobian matrix of the fit.
-If there are, it usually means that the spectral feature is in a flagged section of the spectrum, or that the best fit is a line with zero amplitude.

 loading
 -------